 Internet Democracy Project, CDT, IFLA and Access, Civil Society: New Pillar proposed combining J and K

-[New pillar] Brazil, Government:
+[New pillar] Brazil, Government: Adopt an international governance framework to ensure confidence and security in the development and the use of ICTs, in particular with regard to the right to privacy and data protection.

 [New pillar] Internet Democracy Project, CDT, IFLA and Access, Civil Society: Develop regulatory measures, including through collaborations at the regional and international levels, to ensure personal and data protection and the protection of consumer rights, including the rights of minors and other vulnerable people, and further enhance national capacities to enforce such measures by growing a professional workforce adhering to the highest ethical standards.

+[Encourage the emergence of a robust and flexible intellectual property rights framework that balances the interests of creators, implementers and users to support long-term access to a rich public domain of intellectual materials allowing for sharing and preservation of cultural heritage to the extent possible in digital form.]

 Czech Republic, Government: